Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Background: Newcomb's problem and the non-Nashian approach

 \subsection{A third way out: Non-Nashian Decision Theory}

-The discussion between CDT and EDT is the subject of a very intense debate.
-But we would like to argue, here, that there is more to this.
+The discussion between CDT and EDT is the subject of intense debate.
+But we argue here that there is more to this.

 Causal Decision Theory is not only characterized by the use of probability of subjunctive conditionals.
-A paramount assumption in CDT is also the strong, Nashian free-choice assumption that the prediction of a decision is counterfactually independent from this decision.

-\citet{Dupuy1992} argues that it is crucial to distinguish causal from counterfactual independence.
-Indeed, the absence of causation does not, in general and also according to the laws of physics, imply counterfactual independence.
-Measuring entangled particles in quantum systems provides an illustration of this, as it can be expressed by subjunctive conditionals: if the measurement on the one side had been different, then the measurement on the other side would also have been counterfactually different, even though no causal effect can apply.
+A paramount assumption in CDT is also the strong, Nashian free-choice assumption that the prediction of a decision is counterfactually independent of this decision. \citet{Dupuy1992} argues that it is crucial to distinguish causal from counterfactual independence.
+Indeed, the absence of causation does not, in general, and also according to the laws of physics, imply counterfactual independence.
+Measuring entangled particles in quantum systems illustrates this, as it can be expressed by subjunctive conditionals: if the measurement on the one side had been different, then the measurement on the other side would also have been counterfactually different, even though no causal effect can apply.

-Using the probability of the subjunctive conditionals as in CDT, but replacing the free-choice assumption with a counterfactual dependency between the decision and its prediction yields a new theory of rational choice.
-Let us call this new, third theory Non-Nashian Decision Theory (NNDT).

-So in NNDT we do use, as in CDT, subjunctive conditionals, but if we drop the free-choice assumption, and assume instead that the prediction is counterfactually dependent on the decision, the following subjunctive conditionals are always true:
+Using the probability of the subjunctive conditionals as in CDT, but replacing the free-choice assumption with a counterfactual dependence between the decision and its prediction yields an alternative theory of rational choice.
+We call this third theory Non-Nashian Decision Theory (NNDT).
+In NNDT, we do use, as in CDT, subjunctive conditionals, but if we drop the free-choice assumption, and assume instead that the prediction is counterfactually dependent on the decision, the following subjunctive conditionals are always true:

 ``if one had picked one box, the prediction would have been one-box''

 ``if one had picked two boxes, the prediction would have been two-boxes''